minuta/grail/README.md

 ## (2) Analyze the system call

-Look up the man page for the system call (man page section 2) and analyse the functionality of the call.
+Look up the man page for the system call (man page section 2) and analyze the functionality of the call.
-Use the paper as a reference to assign one or more categories for subsets of the features.
+Consult the paper as a reference to assign one or more system call categories to subsets of the features.
 Often, it is not necessary to implement all facets of the system call, as only a small subset of features is used by protocols.
 Start with those.

 ## (3) Provide a handler for the system call

-System call handling is essentially a large case statement that matches on the symbolic system call identifier.
+System call handling is initiated by a large case statement that matches on the symbolic system call identifier.
 First, extend this list in the method `HandleSyscallBefore` in `grail.cc` with the new system call's identifier.
 If the call belongs to category I, you are done at this point and may retry running the unsupported protocol (step 1).